Add to your Claude Code skills

 💸 Multi-AI review on raw API keys gets expensive fast.
 Every diff × 3 reviewers × pay-per-token = real money.
 So nobody does it routinely.

 ✅ Different vendors review each other.
 Claude writes, GPT and Gemini check it.
 Different blind spots cover each other.
-Disagreement = red flag you merge.
+Disagreement = red flag before you merge.

 ✅ Uses your existing AI subscriptions.
 You're already paying for Claude Pro / ChatGPT Plus / Gemini Advanced (~$20/mo each).
 Chorus drives them headlessly through their CLIs — every multi-AI review costs $0 out of pocket, just counts against the quota you already have.
 Per-token API users save 10-100× vs running the same prompts directly.